jeffreyoliquino/Amaysim/README.md

 		- Go to the end of the path and add ; then enter the path of the chrome driver.Then click OK

-6. Before running the script check the following on the site
-	A. SIM Nickname should not be Pedro
-	B. Recharge Pin should not be 1234
-	C. Called ID checkbox should be unchecked
-	D. Call Waiting checkbox should be unchecked
-	E. Voicemail checkbox should be unchecked
-	F. Usage alerts checkbox should be unchecked
-	G. International Roaming checkbox should be unchecked

 7. Running the scripts
 	A. Make sure all files needed are avaiable.
 	B. Open command Prompt
 	C. Change directory to where the files were saved
-	D. Type "cucumber features\Manage_Settings.feature TEST_ENV = PROD or QA depending on where you would like to run the script
+	D. Type "cucumber features\Manage_Settings.feature TEST_ENV=Prod or QA depending on where you would like to run the script
 	E. Hit Enter